DEVOTIONALS

 MEDITATION:

-However, many who claim to have given their lives to the Lord
+somebody.
+However, many who claim to have given their lives to

-have chosen not to serve Him in any capacity.
+the Lord have made a choice not to serve Him in any capacity.

 They have decided that it is “undesirable” to serve the Lord.